Keeping It Simple

 West is now 18 months old, and is not in daycare.
 He’s here 7 days/week with my husband Adam.
 (I’m here too, but I work on the business full-time.)
 The main lesson we learned from our second tiny house experiment was how helpful it is to have a little playroom for West— but that (as of now,) we don’t need additional square-footage beyond that.

 Luckily the 8’-wide deck provided us with the perfect solution.
 We’d already outfitted the porch with outdoor furnishings and accessories.
-So we added a sun cover from Wayfair that stretches from roof to roof, enabling West and Adam to use the space at any time of day during the sunny spring and summer months.
+So we added a sun cover that stretches from roof to roof, enabling West and Adam to use the space at any time of day during the sunny spring and summer months.
 We transferred all of West’s books from baskets onto a tiered cart on casters, which can roll around the property with him.
 We tucked our son’s miniature, folding, outdoor worktable into a little teepee (from Fragments Identity) for an extra layer of shade and touch of privacy.
 And we consolidated his toys, and organized them into little bins that slide into the storage shelf to the right of our couch.
 Any items that can’t stay out on the deck at night can easily be toted back into the house, or be stashed in the storage benches on the porch.

 Moving out of the front house, adjusting our back cottage, sorting all the giveaways, and setting up the porch took about 12 hours in total.
 (Easiest.
 Move.
 Ever.)